cxcscmu/AutoGEO/README.md

 # AutoGEO

-This repo contains the code for the paper "What Generative Search Engines Like and How to Optimize Web Content Cooperatively".
+This repo contains the code for "What Generative Search Engines Like and How to Optimize Web Content Cooperatively" [[paper](https://arxiv.org/abs/2510.11438)].

 🚧 Code coming soon 🚧